 You can test the speed of your proxies with this website.

 It isn’t beneficial to have a proxy that works properly in your desired location and at a reasonable speed if it goes down frequently.
-If your proxy goes down while you’re web scraping, for example, you’re likely to become annoyed.
+If your proxy goes down while you’re web scraping, you’re likely to become annoyed.

 The majority of free proxies have a tendency to go down.
 What works today may not work tomorrow.
 Free proxies would be alright in circumstances where you merely need to browse the web in disguise.
 However, for more complex tasks such as web scraping, you should avoid them at any cost.